IgorJonjic/Comparing-Text-Classification-algorithms/README.md

  # Preprocessing

- Preprocessing done in data_loader.py
+ Preprocessing done in data_loader.py  \n
  Using pandas library data is loaded and prepared for processing.
-Minimal processing was made to assure that classes are balanced.
+Minimal processing was made to assure that classes are balanced.\n
  Using sklearn library data is transformed into vectors that will be used to train and test classifications models.